canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-setup-environment.md

 ### Set up spark-client snap and service accounts

 When Spark jobs are run on top of Kubernetes, a set of resources like service account, associated roles, role bindings etc. need to be created and configured.
-To simplify this task, the Charmed Spark solution offers the `spark-client`.
+To simplify this task, the Charmed Apache Spark solution offers the `spark-client`.

 Let's install the `spark-client` snap at first: